arseniiboiko2010/MediaPlayer_in_python/README.md

 # MediaPlayer_in_python
-installing python, vlc-python and PyQT5
+Using python, vlc-python and PyQT5.